 By Legal Futures Associate Advantage Consulting

-Lawyer 365 is continuing to line up strategic partners, as it targets 1 July 2021 for the official UK launch of its subscription plans, according to Lawtech 365’s CEO, Rudi Kesic.
-The Warwickshire-based company has already secured several large national law brands on the platform, all with a significant share of the English legal market, and many smaller law firms have come on board in recent weeks.
+The Warwickshire-based company has already secured several large national law brands to the platform, all with a significant share of the English legal market, and many smaller law firms have come on board in recent months.

 The legal sector, like the wider economy, has been forced to adapt at unprecedented speed due to the pandemic.
-The latest research by Lawtech 365 Group shows lawyers adapting to a nation in lockdown, replacing initial face-to-face meetings with virtual video consultations – often for the first time.
+The latest research by Lawtech 365 Group shows solicitors adapting to “hybrid and remote working arrangements”, replacing initial face-to-face meetings with virtual video consultations – often for the first time.

 Nearly two-thirds of lawyers have never offered legal advice by video before, and over half (60%) have had to invest more in legal technology over the past 12 months.
 Most significantly, 96% of respondents said that even after the lockdown they would continue to make video-based legal advice available for those who wanted it.